xplshn/alicelinux/docs/install.md

 ```
 # apkg -I tzdata
 ```
-Then make symlink your timezone to `/etc/localtime`:
+Then create a symlink for your timezone to `/etc/localtime`:
 ```
 # ln -s /usr/share/zoneinfo/Asia/Kuala_Lumpur /etc/localtime
 ```
-Or you can copy instead then uninstall `tzdata` to keep your installed packages minimal.
+Alternatively, you can copy it and then uninstall `tzdata` to keep your installed packages minimal:
 ```
 # cp /usr/share/zoneinfo/Asia/Kuala_Lumpur /etc/localtime
 # apkg -r tzdata
 ```

-### Reboot then enjoy!
+### Reboot and enjoy!
-Exit chroot environment and unmount Alice partition then reboot.
+Exit the chroot environment and unmount the Alice partition, then reboot:
 ```
 # exit
 # umount /mnt/alice